 – Candidate: Yes.

 – Kitchkinet: Then you now have the honor to pin a miniature Eagle pin on your mother.
-(He does so.)
+(They do so.)

 – Kitchkinet: In recognition of the wisdom and encouragement which your father has given you along the trail, I ask you to present this Eagle Dad tie tack to him.
-(He does so.)
+(They do so.)

-Mr. ______________, please read the letter to your son from the Chief Scout Executive and present him with the Eagle certificate and letter.
-(He does so.)
+Mr. ______________, please read the letter to your Scout from the Chief Scout Executive and present them with the Eagle certificate and letter.
+(They do so.)

 – Kitchkinet: As Ceremonial Chief, I now call upon Mr. ______________ to give the new Eagle the charge.

 (Any of the forms of the charge may be used here.
-When the charge is finished, the four winds step, one at a time, to the new Eagle, and each puts his right hand on the Eagle’s right shoulder as he states the follow:)
+When the charge is finished, the four winds step, one at a time, to the new Eagle, and each puts their right hand on the Eagle’s right shoulder as they state the following:)

 – East Wind: Remember the common law: trustworthy, loyal, helpful.